Divorce, Family & Matrimonial2025-07-09T18:42:47+01:00

 Divorce, Family & Matrimonial

 Griffin Law can expertly advise you on your family law issue and is particularly experienced in divorce and separation, co-habitation and paternity disputes.
-We understand how stressful this time can be for everybody involved.
-Our family law solicitor, Keeley Parry, can alleviate a little bit of that stress for you.
-For an initial consultation at a fixed fee of £500+VAT, Keeley will meet with you for 1 hour to assess your situation and to provide key advice as to how it is we are able to help and how your matter can resolved as quickly and cost-efficiently as possible.
+Our family law solicitor, Keeley Parry, has prepared a walk-through guide here to help you answer key questions as you begin your journey.
+We understand how stressful this time can be for everybody involved and it is our goal to alleviate some of that stress for you.
+For an initial consultation at a fixed fee of £500+VAT, Keeley will meet with you for one hour to assess your situation and to provide key advice as to how it is we are able to help and how your matter can resolved as quickly and cost-efficiently as possible.
 This initial consultation will include general advice on areas such as:

 • the legal requirements for issuing divorce proceedings in England and Wales;